canokeys/canokey-documentation/content/userguide/OpenPGP.md

 There are three key slots for OpenPGP, namely Signature key(SIG), Encryption key(DEC) and Authentication key(AUT).
 For each key slot, there is a touch policy implemented by a `uint8`.

-If this `uint8` is not 0, a successful `touch result` is cached for this `uint8` seconds.
+If this `uint8` is not 0, a successful `last_touch` is cached for this `uint8` seconds.
 So one may cache one touch for at most 255 seconds.
 One may implement "Always Touch/Required" policy by setting this `uint8` to 1.

 To enable touch policy, one may go to [webconsole](https://console.canokeys.org/) admin applet, and find the touch policy there.
 Due to lack of development, this applet can only implement "Always Touch/Required" policy for each slot.
 If you want to enable cached policy, you may use APDU console provided by webconsole: first log into the admin applet, then switch to APDU console and send "00 09 XX YY" where XX ranges in 00-02 and YY ranges in 00-FF.
 For example, "00 09 00 FF" sets touch policy for SIG to be caching for 255 seconds.
 See [Admin Applet Deveplopment Guide](https://docs.canokeys.org/development/protocols/admin/) for more details on this command.